Are there some issues with your motor? Wondering how to test brushless motor with multimeter?

 You must provide your engine with 1000 rpm of incoming power.
 Connect the motor to a high-quality larger brushless motor to get the desired value.

 Follow the same process to check the wires after you have turned on the motor.
-The reading will be in the 600 to 2000 Megohm range.
-The length of the shorts must be less than 20 Megohms.
+The reading will be in the 600 to 2000 Megohm range and the length of the shorts must be less than 20 Megohms.

-Now, as a general rule, if the measurement is less than 600 Megaohms.
-Then it may indicate damage to the circuit.
+As a general rule, if the measurement is less than 600 Megaohms, it may indicate damage to the circuit.

 Step 4: The Amperage